Big U.S. companies stay on White House panel despite climate jolt

 Cleveland Clinic Chief Executive Toby Cosgrove will also remain on the council, a spokeswoman said.

-"I absolutely disagree with the administration on this issue, but we have a responsibility to engage our elected officials to work constructively and advocate for policies that improve people's lives and protect our environment," Dimon said in a statement.
+"I absolutely disagree with the administration on this issue, but we have a responsibility to engage our elected officials to work constructively and advocate for policies that improve people's lives and protect our environment," Dimon said.

 'LET'S GET A BETTER DEAL'

-Other chief executives also issued statements criticizing the decision to withdraw from the accord, including the heads of Facebook Inc (FB.O), Alphabet Inc (GOOGL.O) and Goldman Sachs (GS.N).
+Other chief executives also issued statements criticizing the decision to withdraw from the accord, including the heads of Facebook Inc, Alphabet Inc, Goldman Sachs and General Electric Co.
+GE's CEO, Jeff Immelt, is on Trump's manufacturing council.

-General Electric Co (GE.N) CEO Jeff Immelt, who is on Trump's manufacturing council, said on Thursday he was disappointed in the decision and added: "Industry must now lead and not depend on government."

-Immelt will remain on the council, a company spokeswoman said on Friday.

 Trump administration officials pushed back against company criticisms in television interviews on Friday.